MiniDomo/KattisTableGenerator/README.md

 ```shell
 dotnet KattisTableGenerator.dll -map
 ```
-The table will be generated in a file called `README.md`.
 To generate the table, type the following in command prompt:
 ```shell
 dotnet KattisTableGenerator.dll
 ```